whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Birchbox-Subscription-Box-January-2016-Review-Coupon.md

 <DD>Deluxe Sample Size, Value $4.50</DD>
 </DL>

-<p>I've heard of the FOREO cleansing tool and although the tool itself looks pretty unique, I'm a big fan of Clarisonic brushes so I am staying loyal.
-It is kind of strange that they included a cleanser that's specifically for a FOREO device, but I'll use this with my Clarisonic Mia2 and would think it'll be just the same, a cleanser is a cleanser.</p>
+<p>I've heard of the FOREO cleansing tool and although the tool itself looks pretty unique, I'm a big fan of Clarisonic brushes so I'm staying loyal.
+It's kind of strange though that they included a cleanser that's specifically intended for use with a FOREO device, but I'll use this with my Clarisonic Mia2 and would think it'll be just the same, a cleanser is a cleanser.</p>

 <br>